2006 Hungarian parliamentary election: Campaign

-On 10 April the two parties of the governing coalition MSZP-SZDSZ (Hungarian Socialist Party and Alliance of Free Democrats) announced their alliance for the second round.
+On 10 April the two parties of the governing coalition Hungarian Socialist Party and Alliance of Free Democrats (MSZP–SZDSZ) announced their alliance for the second round.
 The Socialist Party withdrew three of their candidates in favour of the Alliance one, and the Alliance withdrew their remaining 55 candidates (all of which had finished third), and called on its voters to support the Socialists.
 The leaders of the two parties ran a common campaign between the two rounds.

 The opposition was not united.
 The Hungarian Democratic Forum (MDF) which hit the 5% threshold contrary to the polls and expectations made it clear that they would not support Viktor Orbán's Fidesz party.
 Orbán tried to get their support by declaring that he resigned from Prime Minister candidacy, and sought a compromise candidate, Péter Ákos Bod, but the MDF held on to their independency; thus they did not withdraw their 3rd place candidates.
 However, some MDF candidates did not agree with this, and withdrew in favour of Fidesz.